SAnsell/FlukaVarianceMesh/README.md

 universally correct variance reduction, only the correct variance reduction for the a specific investigation.

+# Warnings

+* The performance of all Monte-Carlo codes is dependent on both direct CPU computation and the ability to search memory for library values.
+The current code allows the building of arbitary sized meshes.
+In testing (on some rather old hardware), the addition of large meshes (and/or large usrbin tallies) resulted in a dramatic (x50) slowdown.
+This was not shown in the CPU time but the wall clock time of each run.
+Care should be taken, particularly, running > 1M Pixel meshes.

 # Additions

 Code was left in the project for construction of multi-order magnet